ToB Catholics primed me to reject the Church’s approach to homosexuality

 One can start to see the divergence when one notices that, while John Paul II speaks of “human identity” or “personal identity,” he never mentions terms like “male/female identity” or “masculine/feminine identity.”
 For John Paul, the need for “identification” arises first and foremost out of our humanity, not out of our sex/gender, and it is the body (and not sexed desire or esoteric self-identification) which provides the foundation for masculinity/femininity.
 The ex-gay movement may be a central piece behind West’s problematic presentations of the Theology of the Body.

 Evert presents himself as more popular speaker than intellectual, so I will not comment on the quality of his engagement with the Christian tradition on homoerotic desire here, other than to say that his reliance on debunked harmful theories on homosexuality is irresponsible for any Catholic today.
 It’s also worth noting that nearly one-quarter of the research on homosexuality promoted by his Chastity Project is by conversion therapists or sexual predators.
 My advice to both West and Evert would be to stop talking about homosexuality generally.
 I’m sure they mean well, but one does not need malice to cause harm, even grave harm.
-As an abuse survivor once told me, “You can would with just incompetence.”
+As an abuse survivor once told me, “You can wound with just incompetence.”
 But whether or not West or Evert would take what I have to say seriously, I don’t care.
 This piece isn’t for them.
 This piece is for my fellow LGBTQ+ Catholics.

 The way forward